Solution

 The problem:

-A variety of loopholes exist in America’s outdated and outmoded campaign laws that undermine bedrock constitutional values of accountability and transparency, eroding the public’s faith in our democratic republic.
+A variety of loopholes exist in America’s outdated campaign laws that undermine the bedrock constitutional values of accountability and transparency, eroding the public’s faith in our political system.

 Super PACs can raise and spend money without limit because, by law, their spending is supposed to be independent of candidates.
 In reality, they often work hand-in-hand with candidates, stopping just short of the current, narrow definition of coordination.

-In the aftermath of the Citizens United decision, dark money groups — groups that do not have to disclose their donors — burst onto the political stage.
-The laws governing transparency have their origins in the 1970s and are outdated.
-As a result, these groups have spent more than $1 billion in our elections with very little disclosure.
-This undermines the public’s right to know who is trying to influence their vote.
+In the aftermath of the Supreme Court’s Citizens United decision in 2010, dark money groups that do not have to disclose their donors burst onto the political stage.
+Since then, these secretive groups have spent more than $1 billion in our elections.
+The laws governing campaign finance transparency have their origins in the 1970s and are outdated.
+This undermines the public’s right to know who is trying to influence their vote and opens the doors to foreigners who want to try to use dark money groups to illegally influence U.S. elections.

 For decades, the law has prohibited politicians from spending campaign funds for their own personal use, such as paying for a mortgage or family vacation.
-However, the law does not extend to leadership PACs — committees that members of Congress set up purportedly to make campaign contributions to other members.
-Worse, these “slush funds” act as a vehicle for lobbyists and other special interests to influence members of Congress who are supposed to be overseeing their industries.
+However, the law does not extend to leadership PACs — committees that members of Congress set up ostensibly to make campaign contributions to other candidates but are, today, too often used as “slush funds” that allow lobbyists and other special interests to influence members of Congress who are supposed to be overseeing their industries and not constantly “dialing for dollars.”

 The bill would:

-- Requiring political advertisements to disclose the top donors to the organization paying for the advertisements
+- Require political advertisements to disclose the top donors to the organization paying for the advertisements.

-- Prohibiting politicians from abusing leadership PAC funds for their personal gain by clarifying that the “personal use” restriction on campaign funds applies to all political committees, including leadership PACs
+- Prohibit politicians from abusing leadership PAC funds for their personal gain by clarifying that the “personal use” restriction on campaign funds applies to all political committees, including leadership PACs.

 Learn more about our dark money & super PACs and leadership PAC work.